Griffins are a partnership trading at Tavistock House South, Tavistock Square, London, WC1H 9LG

 All third parties with whom personal data is shared will have agreed to comply with our required data security standards, policies and procedures and put adequate security measures in place.
 All third party transfers will comply with applicable cross border transfer restrictions.

-As well as the measures set out above in relation to sharing of your personal data, we have put in place appropriate internal security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+As well as the measures set out above in relation to sharing of your personal data, we have security measures in place designed to prevent data loss, to preserve data integrity, and to regulate access to personal data.

 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where necessary.
+We have procedures in place to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where necessary.

 Where we act as the Data Controller, you have the following rights with respect to your personal data: